Carl-Frellett/CarX/README.md

 # CarX API - A plugin framework for Taj Mod, adapted from Exiled.
 ### Disclaimer
-> **Note**: This code represents a modification and extension of the original Exiled codebase.
-This work does not constitute plagiarism of Exiled; instead, it serves as a port of Exiled's "Taj Mod" functionality.
+> **Note**: CarX API is modified from the Exiled 2.1.14 codebase.
+It is not a plagiarism of Exiled, but rather a plugin framework developed based on Exiled for Taj Mod.
+### Features
+- An advanced log display console
+### Usage
+todo...